sarayasin0/todo-list/README.md

-# Todo Management Application
+# Todo Management

 ## Overview

-This project is a Todo Management Application built with React and Ant Design.
+This project is a Todo Management built with React and Ant Design.
 It allows users to manage their tasks efficiently with features for authentication, profile management, and todo list handling.

 ## Features